Module eyekit.tools

 def snap_to_lines(fixation_sequence, text_block, method='warp', **kwargs)

-Deprecated in 0.4.
+Deprecated in 0.4 and removed in 0.6.
 Use FixationSequence.snap_to_lines().